 9.2 If the case of academic misconduct is proven, on the balance of probabilities, the Investigator can impose a penalty if the student is currently enrolled in a program offered by their School.
 If the student is enrolled in a program offered by another School, the Investigator can make a recommendation to the relevant Head of School, who is then responsible for sending the Determination Notice to the student.

 9.3 In such cases, the full range of penalties identified in the Student Academic Integrity – Governing Policy are unavailable as the student is not enrolled in the course in which the academic misconduct was identified.
 The only penalties available are (a) formal warning or reprimand; suspension or expulsion.

 10. Collusion involving a person who is not a USC student

 10.1 When the allegation of academic misconduct involves a person who is not enrolled in the University, the Course Coordinator refers the allegation to their Head of School who investigates, following the same process as outlined above in sections 4-7.

-10.2 If the case of academic misconduct is proven, on the balance of probabilities, a report is provided to the Senior Deputy Vice-Chancellor.
-The Senior Deputy Vice-Chancellor may seek appropriate legal advice to determine whether the person should be pursued through the criminal justice system.
+10.2 If the case of academic misconduct is proven, on the balance of probabilities, a report is provided to the Deputy Vice-Chancellor (Academic).
+The Deputy Vice-Chancellor (Academic) may seek appropriate legal advice to determine whether the person should be pursued through the criminal justice system.